0n4u/wireguard-tor/README.md

-Here's the entire guide in a single file, ready for you to copy and paste:

 ```markdown
 # Installation Guide for VPN + Tor Setup
 *(Yes, I used ChatGPT to make this README look good – sue me)*